cliffhall/in-app-pro-shop/README.md

 CryptoKities can be used in various games in the ['Kittyverse'](https://medium.com/cryptokitties/welcome-to-the-kittyverse-kittybattles-and-kittyhats-9e83bb1ded88)

-The goal of In-App Pro Shop is to allow  developers to add in-app purchases quickly with an existing system, and also to make it easy for them to support assets from other apps if they so choose.

 # DEVELOPER SETUP
 ### Build / Run / Deploy Prerequisites